Blog icon

 • enrol as a full-time PhD student

-• be prepared to be located at the project location(s) that the host university has approved and, if required, comply with the host university’s external enrolment procedures.
+• be located at the agreed project location(s), and, if required, comply with the university’s external enrolment procedures.

-Download a copy of the Student T&Cs PDF (136 KB)
+Download a copy of the Scholarship T&Cs PDF (136 KB)

 Projects and supervision